Corbin Carroll Player Props: Diamondbacks vs. Braves

 Corbin Carroll At The Plate

-- Carroll has 55 hits this season and a team-best OBP of .377.
+- Carroll leads Arizona with an OBP of .379 this season while batting .293 with 24 walks and 37 runs scored.

-- Among the qualified hitters in MLB play, he ranks 24th in batting average, 19th in on-base percentage, and 18th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 22nd in batting average, 19th in on-base percentage, and 19th in slugging.

-- Carroll is batting .368 with two homers during his last games and is riding a five-game hitting streak.
+- Carroll will look to extend his six-game hitting streak.
+He's batting .389 with one homer in his last games.

-- He has hit a home run in nine games this season (17.3%), leaving the park in 4.2% of his trips to the plate.
+- He has hit a home run in 17.0% of his games this year, and 4.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.